 Taxes Paid on Selling Office Furniture and Equipment

 If you are selling your office furniture and equipment as part of a large corporate takeover, then all of its value will be bundled with the overall deal.
-However, if you are selling the office assets to a private party (business or individual) as a one time deal, then federal and local taxes will be applied.
+However, if you are selling the office assets to a private party (business or individual) as a one-time deal, then federal and local taxes will be applied.
 This includes sales tax and capital gains taxes.

 Selling Office Furniture and Equipment with a 1031 Exchange

 Thankfully, every penny of capital gains taxes applied to the sale of office furniture and equipment can be deferred by purchasing an equal or greater valued asset through a 1031 exchange.
-For many businesses strapped for cash, 1031 exchanges are extremely valuable for both maximizing the sale and investing in new businesses assets for future growth.
+For many businesses strapped for cash, 1031 exchanges are extremely valuable for both maximizing the sale and investing in new business assets for future growth.
 It is also possible to invest in assets that have a lower value than your sold equipment, however only partial capital gains taxes would be deferred in these instances.

 Office Furniture and Equipment Like-Kind Properties